scottwater/blog/_posts/2018-11-15-mini-todo-list-showdown.md

 ## My Decision

-In the end, I decided to go back to Todoist and will stick with it for the forseeable future.
-The better quick add is to powerful to overlook.
+In the end, I decided to go back to Todoist and will stick with it for the foreseeable future.
+The better quick add is too powerful to overlook.
 I also don't think you can overlook the cross platform access.

 [^1]: Like a camera, the best todo list is the one you have with you.
 To test it out, I wanted to be able to jot things down when they happened/came to me.